amrlabib/javascript-essentials/objects.md

 ### using `new` keyword:

 We use `new` keyword when we start working with javascript in an OOP (Object Oriented Programming) way.
-So to make use of Class instances creation, constructors, inheritance and static functions we need to create our object using `new` keyword
+So to make use of Class multiple instances creation, constructors, inheritance and static functions we need to create our object using `new` keyword

 #### Example 12.1: